Table of Contents

 |Availability||All cluster nodes.

 Not appropriate for I/O intensive or large numbers of jobs.
 Not expandable.

-Your home volume has good performance for most tasks.
+Your home volume has good performance for most simple tasks.
 However, I/O intensive or large numbers of jobs should not be processed in home directories.
 Widespread computation against home directories would result in poor performance for all users.
-For these types of tasks one of the "scratch" filesystems is better suited.
+For these types of tasks, the regal scratch filesystem is better suited.

-The home directory is exported from the disk arrays using CIFS/SMB file protocols, and so can be mounted as a 'shared' volume on your desktop or laptop.
+Your home directory is exported from the disk arrays using CIFS/SMB file protocols and so can be mounted as a 'shared drive' on your desktop or laptop.
 Please see this help document for step-by-step instructions.

 Home directories are backed up into a directory called